 See the video I have posted showing how coastal Ecuadorian potters make their vessels – starting from digging the clay out of the ground to slipping and burnishing- to firing.
-This video, however, is not just about technique, but occurs in the context of the daily ebb and flow of village life.
+This video, however, is not just about technique, but how pottery making occurs in the context of village life.

 Today, I continue making my vessels using the hand building technique taught to me by Panchita.

-I have completed a video detailing my hypothesis about how the ancient coastal Chorrera potters were accomplishing iridescent painting, a technique which goes back to about 1000 years before Christ.
+I have completed a video detailing my hypothesis about how the ancient coastal Chorrera potters were accomplishing iridescent painting, a technique that goes back to about 1000 years before Christ.